-The Issuer complies with the Rules No. 950/2010 on Foreign Exchange Balances, as set by the Central Bank.
-The rules stipulate that an institution's foreign exchange balance (whether long or short) must always be within 15 per cent. of the Issuer's capital base, in each currency and for all currencies combined.
-The Issuer submits daily and monthly reports to the Central Bank with information on its foreign exchange balance.
+The Issuer complies with the Rules No. 784/2018 on Foreign Exchange Balances, as set by the Central Bank.
+The rules stipulate that an institution's foreign exchange balance (whether long or short) must always be within 10 per cent. of the Issuer's capital base, in each currency and for all currencies combined.
+Furthermore, the Issuer' total foreign exchange balance (whether long or short) shall not exceed ISK 25 billion.
+The Group submits daily and monthly reports to the Central Bank with information on its foreign exchange balance.